fireundubh/playwithfire/fallout4/buffout-faqs.md

 Verify that your preloader config specifies the correct load method.

-In `xSE PluginPreloader.xml`, change the load method to `OnThreadAttach` or `ImportAddressHook`, if the default does not work.
-MO2 users: Use `OnThreadAttach`.
+In `xSE PluginPreloader.xml`, change the load method to `OnThreadAttach` or `ImportAddressHook`.
+Mod Organizer 2 users should change the load method to `OnThreadAttach`.

 To change the load method, edit the `Name` attribute value in the XML file, like so: